 Scenario

 The Metagenomics Pipeline App has been successfully used within the EMBL-EBI Hybrid Cloud Working Group to provision batch systems of up to 80 nodes in three different providers (Google Compute Platform - GCP, EMBL-EBI Embassy Cloud, UK Cloud) and carry out scalability test of the pipeline with inputs up to 14GB.
 In earlier tests, deployments of this scale were also achieved in AWS.
 Initial scaling tests are currently underway in Azure.
-Thanks to the development work carried out by EGI to extend Terraform to support the EGI FedCloud Openstack providers, proof of concepts were also carried out in two FedCloud sites, EMBL-EBI Embassy Cloud and IN2P3-IRES.
+Thanks to the development work carried out by EGI to extend Terraform to support VM orchestration in EGI Federated Cloud Openstack providers, proof of concepts were also carried out in two Federated Cloud sites: EMBL-EBI Embassy Cloud and IN2P3-IRES.

 The Metagenomics Pipeline App was also demonstrated multiple times in the context of the “ResOps: Delivering Bioinformatics Across Clouds” workshop organised by EMBL-EBI comprising internal and external participants.